North Carolina contractor license requirements

 Tools and Equipment insurance

 Most handypeople and contractors have work gear that is essential for their projects.
-Tools and equipment insurance protects that gear by helping to pay for repairs or replacements for damaged or stolen items.
+Tools and equipment insurance can help protect that gear by covering some repairs or replacements for damaged or stolen items.

 Commercial Auto insurance

-If you use a work vehicle to drive to different job sites, you should have commercial auto insurance.
-If you get into an accident while driving your vehicle for work, this coverage can help pay for towing, repairs, rental reimbursement and other related expenses.
+If you use a work vehicle to drive to job sites, commercial auto insurance can help protect your ride.
+If you get into an accident while driving your vehicle for work, this coverage could help pay for towing, repairs, rental reimbursement and other related expenses.

 North Carolina requires all vehicles to have insurance coverage.
 The minimum coverage amounts are: